Anna Korzeniak

 Anna Maria Korzeniak (born 16 June 1988 in Kraków) is a Polish former professional tennis player.

 Anna Korzeniak was born to Stanisław and Ewa Korzeniak.
 She began playing tennis at the age of five and was coached by her father.
 Her favourite surface is clay.

-Korzeniak reached a career-high ranking of No. 182, and she won ten ITF tournaments.
+Korzeniak reached a career-high ranking of No. 182, and she won ten tournaments on the ITF Women's Circuit.